Chr1st0f/training/README.md

 # training
-Terraform to use also packer with Azure and other providers after
+Terraform to use also packer with Azure and other providers after